-Feeling a divine nudge toward self-employment, but worried it's a leap of faith you can't afford?
-You're not alone, and you're definitely in the right place.
+That entrepreneurial spirit that got lit up inside you?
+Now it's looking at the clock and realizing it's time to go.
+But worried it's a leap of faith you can't afford?
 Most people think they have only two options: save a small fortune or risk financial ruin.
-But there's a third way—a better way.
+But there is a third way—a better way:

-I'm here to show you how to get financially ready to plan your escape route to the self-employed life you’ve craved.
-Together, we'll tackle your biggest financial roadblocks and build a sturdy financial bridge from where you are today to your God-given calling, so you can make the leap with confidence and peace of mind.
+I'm here to show you how to get financially prepared by building your personalized plan.
+We'll tackle your financial roadblocks and build a sturdy financial bridge from where you are today to your God-given calling, so you can make the leap with certainty and peace of mind.

 Let’s Chart Your Escape Route